-All of a sudden your child wants to go to the bathroom to pee more often than he normally does, more than 20 times a day.
-You will notice, your child passes a very small amount of urine without any pain or discomfort.
-However, you may notice wet pants around the pee area.
+Sometimes, a potty-trained child, all of a sudden, wants to go to the bathroom to pee more often than he normally does – may be more than 20 times a day.
+When this happens your child passes a minimal amount of urine without any pain or discomfort, and you may notice urine spots on the pants sometimes.

 Typically, this happens when your child is around the preschool age, 4 to 5 years old (definitely more than 3-year-old).
 Such behavior is quite common in preschoolers.
 Most importantly, you should know, none of this is deliberate.
 Your child does not know how to deal with such situations.

-Despite how well your child has bladder control, he is going to the bathroom every 20 minutes or even less.
-Sometimes it gets hard to understand whats going on.
+Even though your child has good bladder control, he is going to the bathroom every 20 minutes or even less.
+Sometimes it gets hard to understand what’s going on.

 Not every time it is a medical condition.
 Other normal reasons could be drinking too much water, holding on to pee for a long time.